Psychoanalysis and Psychoanalytic Psychotherapy in London and Online

 ABOUT ME

 I am a clinical practitioner and researcher based in London, UK.
-I hold a PhD in Psychosocial Studies from Birkbeck, University of London, as well as an undergraduate degree in Psychoanalytic Psychology (Distinction) and a Masters in Psychosocial Studies (Distinction) from Birkbeck, University of London.
+I hold a PhD in Psychosocial Studies from Birkbeck, University of London, as well as an undergraduate degree in Psychoanalytic Psychology (Distinction) and a Master's in Psychosocial Studies (Distinction), both from Birkbeck.

-My experience ranges from working in several community-based mental health services, including working with children, the LGBTQI+ community, refugees and those seeking asylum to working with Latin American women and migrants.
-Alongside my private practice, I am part of the Psychosis Therapy Project (PTP) where I work with people experiencing the complexities of psychoses diagnoses and symptoms at various stages of their lives.
+My experience ranges from working in various community-based mental health services—including with children, the LGBTQI+ community, refugees, and those seeking asylum—to working with Latin American women and migrants.
+Alongside my private practice, I am part of the Psychosis Therapy Project (PTP), where I work with individuals experiencing the complexities of psychosis diagnoses and symptoms at various stages of their lives.

-My research crosses the fields of medical humanities, continental philosophy, feminist thinking and psychoanalytic theory in and outside of the clinic.
-In addition, I have been lecturing in the arts, humanities and psychosocial field since 2013 at various international and British universities and organisations.
-Currently, I am a Postdoctoral Researcher within the FREEPSY – Free Clinics and a Psychoanalysis for the People– project at the University of Essex.
+My research crosses the fields of medical humanities, continental philosophy, feminist theory, and psychoanalytic thought, both within and beyond the clinical setting.
+Since 2013, I have been lecturing in the arts, humanities, and psychosocial fields at various British and international universities and organisations.
+Currently, I am a Postdoctoral Researcher within the FREEPSY – Free Clinics and a Psychoanalysis for the People – project at the University of Essex.

-Such research interests are reflected in my practice, which follows a psychosocial and feminist orientation in which the layers and reverberations of class, gender, sexuality and race are integral to the work.
-I started my clinical training at the Centre for Freudian Analysis and Research, in London, and completed it at The Site for Contemporary Psychoanalysis, also in London, UK.
+These research interests are reflected in my practice, which follows a psychosocial and feminist orientation in which the layers and reverberations of class, gender, sexuality, and race are integral to the work.
+I began my clinical training at the Centre for Freudian Analysis and Research in London and completed it at The Site for Contemporary Psychoanalysis, also in London.
 I am a registered and insured UKCP therapist and abide by their Code of Ethics.

 GET IN TOUCH